-1. To finish the transgression (put an end to it)

-2. To make an end of sins (judge it with finality)

-3. To make reconciliation for iniquity (all associated with the Antichrist, but also for Israel's apostasy and sin)

-4. To bring in everlasting righteousness (the Millennial kingdom and beyond)

-5. To seal up the vision and prophecy (to conclude these prophecies and fulfill them, thus bringing them to an end).
-In the Millennial Kingdom, there will be no need for prophets or prophecy, as all will know the Lord in that day (Zechariah 13:3,4)

-6. To anoint the Most Holy (for Christ's millennial rule).
-Christ will be anointed for His kingship over the earth in the millennium.
+- 1. To finish the transgression (put an end to it). - A. Transgressions of the Gentile world powers against God and Israel. - 2.
+To make an end of sins (judge it with finality), - A. Probably would include the sin of rebellion against the government of laws of God by the Gentile world powers. - 3.
+To make reconciliation for iniquity (all associated with the Antichrist, but also for Israel's apostasy and sin). - 4.
+To bring in everlasting righteousness (the Millennial kingdom and beyond). - 5.
+To seal up the vision and prophecy (to conclude these prophecies and fulfill them, thus bringing them to an end). - A. In the Millennial Kingdom, there will be no need for prophets or prophecy, as all will know the Lord in that day. - 1.
+Zechariah 13:3,4 "And it shall come to pass, that when any shall yet prophesy, then his father and his mother that begat him shall say unto him, Thou shalt not live; for thou speakest lies in the name of the LORD: and his father and his mother that begat him shall thrust him through when he prophesieth.
+And it shall come to pass in that day, that the prophets shall be ashamed every one of his vision, when he hath prophesied; neither shall they wear a rough garment to deceive:" - 6.
+To anoint the Most Holy (for Christ's millennial rule).

+A. Christ will be anointed for His kingship over the earth in the millennium.
+Clarence Larkin has this as to anoint but "the most holy place" of the Millennial Temple (Ezekiel 41:4, 43:12, 44:13, 45:3).
+The first Tabernacle erected by Moses had to be anointed before it could be used (Exodus 30:26-29, 40:9,10).
+We would wonder why Jesus would need to be anointed except that kings were usually anointed at the beginning of their reigns and at the beginning of the Millennial kingdom, Jesus might be anointed by the Father to be king over all the earth,